 Net Cash Flow from Operations, sometimes abbreviated as NCFO, is a component of Net Cash Flow representing the amount of cash inflow (outflow) from operating activities from both continuing and discontinued operations.

-Effect of Exchange Rate Changes on Cash is a component of Net Cash Flow representing the amount of increase (decrease) from the result of exchange rate changes on cash and cash equivalents held in foreign currencies.
+Effect of Exchange Rate Changes on Cash is a component of Net Cash Flow representing the amount of increase (decrease) from exchange rate changes on cash and cash equivalents held in foreign currencies.

 Net Cash Flow / Change in Cash & Cash Equivalents, sometimes abbreviated as NCF, represents the amount of increase (decrease) in cash and cash equivalents.
 NCF includes Net Cash Flow from Operations (NCFO), Net Cash Flow from Investing (NCFI), and Net Cash Flow from Financing (NCFF) for both continuing and discontinued operations and the effect of exchange rate changes on cash.